jidongbsu/cs452-network-file-system/README.md

 static __be32 * decode_file_name(__be32 *p, char **namp, unsigned int *lenp);
 ```

 Similarly, the file name is also a variable-length object, and according to the XDR standard, a variable-length object usually has a prepended integer containing the byte count, which tells us the size of this object, which in this case, is the file name. (in the context of a file name, size actually means the length of this file name).
 The byte count itself consumes 4 bytes.
 Also, according to the XDR standard, any data item that is not a multiple of 4 bytes in lengths must be padded with zero bytes.
 With these padding bytes, the whole object will now contain an integral number of 4-byte units.
-With such knowledge, now you can following these steps to implement *decode_file_name*():
+With such knowledge, now you can follow these steps to implement *decode_file_name*():

 1. read 4 bytes from p, and that will be the length of the file name. save it in the address pointed to by *lenp*. (use *ntohl*() here)
 2. increment p by 4 bytes because these 4 bytes are just read.